deps.edn and monorepos VI (Polylith)

 and a lot of our Clojure code is shared between those apps and our "modern" (pure Clojure) apps

 that run on more recent Java versions.
-I've been experimenting with hato
+I've been experimenting with hato in our test suite

 code, since that is not shared with the legacy apps, and I've decided that this is a good

-opportunity to leverage the "swappable implementation" feature of Polylith's components
+opportunity to leverage the "swappable implementation" feature of Polylith's components.

-We're going to write an http-client
+We're going to write an http-client interface (component) and have two implementations:

-and then our legacy apps can use the httpkit
+one using httpkit and one using hato and then our legacy apps can use the httpkit-based

-implementation while our other apps can use the hato
+implementation while our other apps can use the hato-based implementation, with the shared

 code written against the common interface.
-We'll be able to switch projects
+We'll be able to switch projects over one at a time

 if we want and we'll be able to develop against either implementation based on